-BBC to reveal its highest paid employees, and only a third are women
+BBC reveals its highest paid stars and a major gender gap

-The BBC will reveal the salaries of its entertainment stars and top journalists on Wednesday.
+The BBC revealed the salaries of its entertainment stars and top journalists on Wednesday.

-The data, which is being published for the first time, will betray an embarrassing fact: Only a third of the names belong to women.
+The data, which was being published for the first time, betrayed an embarrassing fact: It has a major gender pay gap.

+Just a third of the media giant's top paid executives, managers and media stars are women.

+Only two women -- the hosts Claudia Winkleman and Alex Jones -- are among the network's top 14 on-air earners.

-The British public broadcaster will publish the salaries of employees who earn more than £150,000 ($195,400) a year as part of its annual report.
+The British public broadcaster published the salaries of employees who earn more than £150,000 ($195,400) a year as part of its annual report.
 The disclosure was imposed by the government in order to improve transparency.

-The BBC has been forced to defend its pay practices before the report's official release, especially after it emerged that only one third of its top earners are women.
+The BBC has been forced to defend its pay practices and the gender gap.

-BBC director general Tony Hall said his goal is to achieve equality on the screen and on the radio by 2020.
+BBC director general Tony Hall said before the report's release that his goal is to achieve equality on the screen and on the radio by 2020.

 "Over the last three years, of the new people we've either promoted or put on our screen or radios, 63% were women -- is this progress enough?
 Absolutely not," he said in an interview with the BBC.

-Top political reporters, sports commentators and executives are expected to appear on the list.
+Top political reporters, sports commentators and executives appeared on the list.

+The highest paid personality was host and producer Chris Evans, who earned between £2.2 million ($2.8 million) and £2.25 ($3.3 million) last year.
+The earnings were disclosed in bands and not as precise figures.

-Some are bracing for criticism.
-Gary Lineker, a former international soccer player turned BBC commentator, joked about blaming "the other TV channels that pay more" when the salaries are released.
+Some stars were bracing for criticism.
+Gary Lineker, a former international soccer player turned BBC commentator, joked about blaming "the other TV channels that pay more."

 "Now where did I put my tin helmet?" he asked on Twitter.